Naming your company – a little help with free business name generators

 - Contain a ‘sensitive’ word or expression without permission that imply a connection with the government.

 Alternatively, you can register your company name as a trade mark.
-This costs at least £170, non-refundable, and if accepted it lasts for 10 years, but is renewable indefinitely.
-There is guidance available to help, but ideally it would be good to get professional advice as part of your research.
+This costs at least £170, (non-refundable) and if accepted it lasts for 10 years, but is renewable indefinitely.
+There is guidance available to help, but ideally you should get professional advice as part of your research.
 And don’t forget that trade marks are not registered at Companies House, but at the Intellectual Property Office.